 Apparently “the law of attraction will give you what you want every time”.
 Are you getting bills in the mail?
-Well, that’s not because you owe money, it’s because you’re expecting to get more bills.
+Well, that’s not because you owe money, obviously; it’s because you’re expecting to get more bills.
 Change your thinking to expect a cheque, and your credit card company will just forget about those overdue payments and some random person will start sending you money on behalf of the universe!
 No need to worry about how it will happen; the universe is going to figure that out for you.

 Time for some pseudoscience

 The Secret contains some fishy ideas about how the brain works.
 Some examples: “Every thought has a frequency”; “Thoughts are sending out the magnetic signal that’s drawing the parallel back to you”; “It has been proven now scientifically that an affirmative thought is hundreds of times more powerful than a negative thought”.

 It’s not the same as the power of positive thinking

 Let’s consider Elie Wiesel, a remarkable, Nobel prize-winning Jewish author who survived detention in Nazi concentration camps.
 He is a powerful example of maintaining a positive attitude in order to survive unimaginable horrors.
 Did his attitude make the horrors go away and attract only positive things?
 Of course not.
 But it changed the framework of meaning through which he interpreted his experience.

-Is illness your fault?
+Is mental illness your fault?

-So, those of us, like me, who have a mental illness have somehow put crazy energy out there into the world in order to attract mental illness our way?
-If we are gripped by psychosis, is that because of something we’ve put out there into the ether?
-And when we try to end our lives, is that because we’re not shooting out enough good vibes?
+So, those of us, like me, who have a mental illness have somehow put crazy energy out there into the world in order to attract chronic illness our way?
+If we’re gripped by psychosis, is that because of something we’ve put out there into the ether?
+And when we try to end our lives, is that because we’re not shooting out enough “good vibes”?